lilyQuartz/FirstRepository/README.md

 # FirstRepository
-Repository I'm making in order to learn GitHub
+Repository I'm making in order to learn GitHub.
+Maybe you're wondering why I didn't use the classic Hello World?